pinobatch/hello-world/Xubuntu_setup.md

 (This is a hard problem because third-party ad networks pay out [three times as much] for ads based on tracking than for ads not based on tracking.)
-A [JavaScript switcher] extension works for some but not all sites.
+A [JavaScript switcher] extension works for some but not all sites, as operators of more "premium" websites have turned them into single-page apps to control ads and metering more precisely.
 So I just ignore articles on those sites and block them at the DNS level to keep from visiting them by mistake.
-Others are social networks that build a [shadow profile] (a dossier about non-members' viewing habits), but which are left out of Disconnect's list for the benefit of members.
+Others are social networks that build a [shadow profile] (a dossier about non-members' viewing habits) yet are left out of Disconnect's list for the benefit of members.

     pkexec mousepad /etc/hosts